hungnguyen10897/sonarqube-miner/README.md

 ### Ordering of measures files

 The script generates measures based on the metrics.
 There can be difference in the metrics between servers.
-However the output measures CSV files will have common schema, which is determined by the **all_metrics.txt** file.
+However the output measures CSV files will have common schema, which is determined by the **sonar_src/all_metrics.txt** file.
 The columns of measures CSV files will be ordered by their appearance in the file.

 ### New metrics